top of page

 5. Peppers

-Peppers are a popular vegetable that has found a new home in the world of aquaponics.
+Peppers are a popular vegetable that has found a new home in aquaponics.
 In an aquaponics system, peppers thrive due to several growing factors that contribute to their success.
 Firstly, the controlled environment created by an aquaponics system ensures consistent water and nutrient supply, which helps promote healthy growth.

 6. Strawberries